 Id. § 11(7).
 The conduct, verbal threats, intimidation or abuse includes but is not limited to such acts "based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex."
 Id.
-The statute also includes the discrimination of students by employees or students on school property or at a school function.
-However, DASA does not prohibit denial of admission into, or exclusion from, a course of instruction based on a person's gender otherwise permissible under law, or to prohibit, as discrimination based on disability, actions that would otherwise be permissible under law.
+The statute also includes the definition of "cyberbullying," which is defined as harassment or bullying occurring through any form of electronic communication.
+Id. § 11(8).

+law, or to prohibit, as discrimination based on disability, actions that would otherwise be permissible under law.233

 Under DASA, a school district's Board of Education is required to create policies and guidelines implementing its provisions.
-School districts must establish policies intended to create a school environment that is free from harassment, bullying, and discrimination; guidelines to be used in school training programs to discourage the development of harassment, bullying, and discrimination, and to make school employees aware of the effects of harassment, bullying, cyberbullying, and discrimination on students; guidelines that are designed to raise employees' awareness and sensitivity to potential harassment, bullying and discrimination, and to enable employees to prevent and respond to incidents of harassment, bullying and discrimination; as well as guidelines relating to the development of nondiscriminatory instructional and counseling methods.
+School districts must establish policies intended to create a school environment that is free from harassment, bullying, and discrimination; guidelines to be used in school training programs to discourage the development of harassment, bullying, and discrimination, and to make school employees aware of the effects of harassment, bullying, cyberbullying, and discrimination on students; guidelines that are designed to raise employees' awareness and sensitivity to potential harassment, bullying and discrimination, and to enable employees to prevent and respond to incidents of harassment, bullying and discrimination; as well as guidelines relating to the development of nondiscriminatory instructional and counseling methods.234

 Additionally, a Dignity Act Coordinator must be appointed at every school.
-The Dignity Act Coordinator is an individual "thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender and sex."
+The Dignity Act Coordinator is an individual "thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender and sex."235